jbmorley/little-luggable/keyboard/README.md

 The Little Luggable features a custom 64-key keyboard that I created with the very specific goal of deviating as little as possible from a standard keyboard layout.

+The basic design was created using [Keyboard Layout Editor](http://www.keyboard-layout-editor.com) and the JSON can be found in `keyboard/layouts`.

 ### Base Layer

 <img alt="Layout base layer" src="../images/keyboard.png" width="627.5" />